Parents, SCS leaders work together to keep students safe and warm despite freezing temps

-MEMPHIS, Tenn. — The wintry weather was to blame for school closures Thursday, but despite freezing temperatures on Friday, classes resumed for tens of thousands of Shelby County Schools students Friday,.
+MEMPHIS, Tenn. — The wintry weather was to blame for school closures Thursday, but despite freezing temperatures on Friday, classes resumed for tens of thousands of Shelby County Schools students.

 Parents and district leaders spoke regarding the combined effort on how to keep the students warm and safe, while educating.